PiVortex/intents-deposit/README.md

 To lock the assets in a contract, the user calls the `mt_transfer_call` function on the `intents.near` multi-token contract with the target contract as an argument.
 This call transfers ownership of the tokens to the example contract and calls the `mt_on_transfer` function on the example contract.
 In this repo, the example contract just stores the number of locked tokens a user has for each token.
 The idea is that you will modify this contract to actually do something (staking, paying for services, prediction market, lending, etc).

 When a user wants to unlock the tokens from the example contract, they call the `withdraw` function on the example contract, which gets the balance of the user and transfers them that many tokens by making a [cross contract call](https://docs.near.org/smart-contracts/anatomy/crosscontract) to the `mt_transfer` function on the intents.near contract, then if the call is successful, removes the user's balance from the example contract.

 In the same button click, once the unlock has been completed, the user calls `ft_withdraw` (ft because the tokens' unwrapped representation on NEAR is a fungible token in the POA bridge case), with args to withdraw to a certain address.
 This makes a call to the unwrapped representation token contract to bridge the funds to the specified address.
+When withdrawing a fee is taken as specified in the token details.

 ## Key parts